What are the Main Types of Sphincters?

 This sphincter is located between the stomach and the duodenum, which is the first part of the small intestine.
 It controls the flow of chyme, or partially digested food, from the stomach into the small intestine in a gradual and regulated manner to support proper digestion.

 When the pyloric sphincter becomes unusually tight, it can result in a condition known as pyloric stenosis.
 This condition can obstruct the movement of food, causing symptoms such as vomiting, dehydration, and weight loss.
-It is more commonly seen in infants, although it can also affect adults.
+It is more commonly seen in infants, adult presentations are rare and usually secondary.

 5. Urethral Sphincters